Culture of Ann Arbor, Michigan: Films

 Ann Arbor is the setting for much of the film The Four Corners of Nowhere (1995), as well as The Five-Year Engagement (2012).
 Parts of the film Jumper (2008) are set in Ann Arbor, using both footage shot locally and footage using Peterborough, Ontario as an Ann Arbor stand-in.
 Ann Arbor is also frequently mentioned in the television series Lost.

-Because of the Michigan Film Incentive, several major films have been shooting in and around Ann Arbor in the past two years including the Tony Goldwyn-directed film Conviction starring Hilary Swank, Sam Rockwell, and Minnie Driver.
+Starting in 2010, the Michigan Film Incentive lead to several major films shooting in and around Ann Arbor including Conviction.
 The film's offices and post-production were headquartered in Ann Arbor, using many area landmarks as backdrops.
-Shooting has been done around Ann Arbor as well as smaller towns like Pittsfield Township, Chelsea and Dexter.
+Shooting took place around Ann Arbor as well as smaller towns like Pittsfield Township, Chelsea and Dexter.